 Qualifier for these routes!

 The following routes were developed over years of biking in Indiana and now Kentucky.
-At the time they were the most direct routes using paved county roads and minimal secondary highways to connect the county roads.
-When possible the most scenic road was used.
-Over time most counties added more paved roads however in a few instances when county budgets were stretched, roads reverted back to gravel.
-Using my routes you'll almost always find that the distances between two points is more than taking highways however the scenery is most often better as well as the traffic.
+The majority of the routes are on rural paved roads with minimal secondary highways to connect the county roads.
+Using these routes you'll almost always find that the distances between two points is more than taking a highway however the scenery is almost always better as well as lower traffic.
 Hopefully you'll enjoy the great cycling in Indiana or Kentucky and if possible provide feedback on your trip.

 I am not making any recommendations nor can I say that these routes are free from road hazards or dangers from traffic.
 Users of these routes will find them scenic and remote however only the user can assure they are safe on any public road.